skyzh/mini-lsm/mini-lsm-book/src/week1-01-memtable.md

 * Why does the order to store and to probe the memtables matter?

 We do not provide reference answers to the questions, and feel free to discuss about them in the Discord community.

+## Bonus Tasks

+* You may implement other memtable formats.
+For example, BTree memtable, vector memtable, and ART memtable.

 {{#include copyright.md}}